 Emily quickly cultivated a passion for the foiled jewelry of the Georgian era.
-“The beauty, the delicacy, the mystery of it — I was drawn in immediately.”
 Smitten with Georgian jewelry’s romantic origins and subtle sparkle, Emily delved into researching the lost art of foiling.

 I am attracted to the high-low quality of Georgian jewelry; it can surely be elegant, but it’s often understated.
 There’s something extremely compelling about jewelry that can be both casual and precious.

-The rivière, a continuous river of stones that flows around one’s neck, and a staple of Georgian jewelry, has become one of Larkspur & Hawk’s signatures.
 In addition to a core range of classics, Emily designs two to three new collections annually.
-Each of Larkspur & Hawk’s collections is a very personal distillation of Emily’s extraordinarily diverse interests.
-“Sometimes inspiration comes from a 200-year-old pair of earrings, a Vienna Secessionist painting, a 19th century doorknob, a turquoise sea, the colors of spring peonies, or even an early American crazy quilt.”
-Emily’s unique eye for style, reflected in all of her designs, has made Larkspur & Hawk a perennial favorite of the world’s most discerning women, frequently making appearances on and off the red carpet and in the pages of leading fashion magazines.
+Each of Larkspur & Hawk’s collections is a very personal distillation of her extraordinarily diverse interests.
+“Sometimes inspiration comes from a 200-year-old pair of earrings, a Vienna Secessionist painting, a 19thcentury doorknob, a turquoise sea, the colors of spring peonies, or even an early American crazy quilt.”
+Her unique eye for style, reflected in all of her designs, has made Larkspur & Hawk a perennial favorite of the world’s most discerning women, frequently making appearances on and off the red carpet and in the pages of leading fashion magazines.